 While getting a massage is not the solution, it can definitely provide a great deal of relief, and it might have other benefits which I will discuss below.

-You can always beg your better half for a back and neck rub (which I often do), but that will rarely get you enough in my experience 🙂 This is where an electronic massage device come in handy.
+You can always beg your better half for a back and neck rub (which I often do), but that will rarely get you enough in my experience 🙂 This is where an electronic massage device comes in handy.

 G3 Pro Review – The “Ferrari” of Massage Guns

 The G3 Pro is the most powerful of all the massagers from Theragun.
-It is made of durable plastic and powered by an industrial grade Japanese motor.
+It is made of durable plastic and powered by an industrial-grade Japanese motor.

 It has two speeds options of either 2400 or 1740 RPM and a stall force of 60lbs / 27 kg, which means the maximum force the device can sustain before its speed is reduced to 0.

 Like all the massagers, it got a stroke length of 0.6″ / 16 mm.
 In other words, this is the distance traveled from full retraction to extension (a.k.a. amplitude).